 The Complaint fails to present a basis for a finding of misconduct.
-To the extent Complainant's allegations concern the Subject Judge's failure to recuse, the allegations are directly related to the merits of the Subject Judge's decisions or procedural rulings.
+To the extent Complainant's allegations concern the substance of the Subject Judge's official actions, rulings, findings, and orders in the above-described case, the allegations are directly related to the merits of the Subject Judge's decisions or procedural rulings.
 Judicial-Conduct Rule 11(c)(1)(B).
-Complainant's remaining claims are based on allegations lacking sufficient evidence to raise an inference that the Subject Judge committed a criminal act, was not impartial, or otherwise engaged in misconduct.
+Complainant's remaining claims are based on allegations lacking sufficient evidence to raise an inference that the Subject Judge was biased or prejudiced, acted with an illicit or improper motive, assisted the defendants, or otherwise engaged in misconduct.
 Judicial-Conduct Rule 11(c)(1)(D).
 For these reasons, this Complaint is DISMISSED.